-- Enroll or be enrolled full-time in a partner university program that will lead to a teaching certificate
+- Enroll or be enrolled full-time in a partner university program that will lead to a teaching certificate.

-- Be a Texas resident
+- Must be a Texas resident.

-- Have demonstrated peer or group leadership skills
+- Demonstrate peer or group leadership skills.

-- Demonstrate a commitment to pursuing a career in education in high-needs Texas public schools upon completion of the program
+- Demonstrate a commitment to pursuing a career in education in high-needs Texas public schools upon completion of the program.

 This combination of education and supports is designed to ensure teacher candidates practice and develop pedagogical skills in authentic classroom settings, observe masterful teaching in action, reflect on feedback from expert teachers and school leaders, and participate in a community that fosters professional growth.

-- Remain a full-time student enrolled in a program that will lead to a teaching certificate at one of the 11 partner programs;
+- Remain a full-time student enrolled in a program that will lead to a teaching certificate at one of the 11 partner programs.

-- Maintain a minimum 3.0 grade point average;
+- Maintain a minimum 3.0 grade point average.

-- Participate in Raise Your Hand professional development activities;
+- Participate in Raise Your Hand professional development activities.

 Program Delivery: Traditional

-Program Hours: 120
+Program Hours: 124

 An outlet for students who are passionate about serving individuals with exceptionalities and learning the professional field of special education.

 Your placement is in diverse settings in general education classrooms.
-You will see and apply methods learned in your courses.
-Activities including teaching in several subject areas.
-You learn how to deliver and modify effective instruction.
-You begin to hone your classroom management.
+You will see and apply methods learned in your courses, as well as participate in activities including teaching in several subject areas.
+You will learn how to deliver and modify effective instruction as you begin to hone your classroom management.

 During this time, you are in both high and low incidence placements.
-You refine your teaching skills by delivering effective instruction to a variety of students.
+You will refine your teaching skills by delivering effective instruction to a variety of students.
 You are accountable for goals, objectives, and modifications.